N5 road (Oman)

 The N5, also officially known as Sultan Qaboos Road (طريق السلطان قابوس) and formerly designated as Route 1 (طريق ١), is a national road in the Sultanate of Oman, connecting Muscat, the capital city in the Sultanate and a hub for commercial activity, to the many coastal cities of Oman that sit alongside the Sea of Oman such as Seeb and Sohar.
 It also connects Muscat to the United Arab Emirates.
+It is named after the well-known Omani sultan, Late Sultan Qaboos bin Said.

 Route description

 The N5 begins in Muttrah which contains many important ministry buildings and most prominently the parliament building called Majlis Oman.
 After the roundabout it goes through the Muttrah Corniche.
 After the Corniche it goes through two roundabouts and then splits into two; one goes to the root of the city of Ruwi while the other continues straight passing through the suburbs of Qurum.
 Both roads merge becoming a dual carriageway with three lanes per carriageway and leaves westward.
 From there the route continues crossing through many cities and the Muscat International Airport.
 After entering province of Seeb the route becomes a four-lane dual carriageway with two lanes in each direction and staying like so until the end of the route.
 After entering the Governorate of South Al Batinah the route starts to have oval-shaped landmark roundabouts and typically from this part of the route all the way to the border crossing the route is called Al Batinah Highway.
 Through South Al Batinah the route passes through many important and big cities such as Barka and Al Suwaiq.
 From there, the route continues through the Governorate of North Al Batinah passing through many major cities such as the city of Saham and the city of Sohar all the way to the border crossing of Khatmat Malaha.